-(A) The registrar of motor vehicles shall include as part of the application for the original operator's license, or a renewal thereof, questions as to the existence of a physical or mental condition which may impair the ability of the applicant to operate a motor vehicle safely.
+(A) The registrar of motor vehicles shall include as part of the application for the original operator's license, or a renewal thereof, questions as to the existence of a physical or mental condition that may impair the ability of the applicant to operate a motor vehicle safely.
 Such questions shall be answered under oath by the applicant.
-If the answer to any such question indicates the existence of any such physical or mental condition, the registrar in his discretion may require an examination of the applicant by a licensed physician as a prerequisite to the issuance of an operator's license.
+If the answer to any such question indicates the existence of any such physical or mental condition, then the registrar may require an examination of the applicant by a licensed physician as a prerequisite to the issuance of an operator's license.
 Any expense occasioned by such examination shall be borne by the applicant.

 (C) Any person who is an alcoholic, or is addicted to the use of controlled substances to the extent that the use constitutes an impairment to the person's ability to operate a motor vehicle with the required degree of safety, as defined in rule 4501:1-1-16 of the Administrative Code, shall not retain a temporary instruction permit or operator's license pursuant to section 4507.08 of the Revised Code.